 Language

-This Agreement is made into [two (02)] original copies in Vietnamese with equal validity, each Party will keep [one (01)] original copy.
+This Agreement is made into [two (02)] original copies in English with equal validity, each Party will keep [one (01)] original copy.

 IN WITNESS WHEREOF, the Parties have signed this Agreement on the date specified in the first part of this Agreement.